ipld/specs/block-layer/graphsync/graphsync.md

 The update mechanism in conjunction with the paused response code can also be used to support incremental payment protocols.

+### Peer and Metadata Requests

+A requestor may wish to discover who can serve a query, and also what CIDs MAY make up the query without actually receiving blocks back.
+To do this, it can send a Peers or Metadata graphsync request.

+In a Peers request, if a responder is aware of other peers who can serve the request, it returns the AdditionalPeers.
+It does not attempt to serve query metadata or blocks.
+It should return AdditionalPeers as a status if it knows of AdditionalPeers and RequestFailedContentNotFound otherwise

+In a Metadata request, a responder attempts to serve a query request but does not send blocks associated with the request.
+The responder may also send additional peers in the response if it is aware of them.
+The response codes should correspond to a normal request.

+In a Full (normal) request, the responder attemps to serve the query as well as blocks for the request.
+It may include additional peers if it is aware of them.

 ### Response Status Codes

 ```
 # info - partial
 10    Request acknowledged, indicates request was received and is being worked on
-11    Additional peers, indicates additional peers were found that may be able to satisfy the request and contained in the extensions block of the response
+11    Additional peers, indicates additional peers were found that may be able to satisfy the request and contained in the additionalPeers field of the response
 12    Not enough gas, fulfilling this request requires payment
 13    Other protocol, indicates a different type of response than GraphSync is contained in extensions
 14    Partial response, includes blocks and metadata about the in progress response